 On this same macro level, you can imagine things that would destroy trust:

 Internal controls are implemented, improved, and integrated so that the likelihood of these trust-destroying outcomes is reduced.
 But what exactly does an internal control system look like and what are the moving parts?

 When you think of strengthening a system, it starts with understanding the framework it is built on.
-Like the children’s story the Three Little Pigs, that framework may be made of straw, sticks, or bricks depending on the importance internal controls has had in the culture of the organization.
+Like the children’s story The Three Little Pigs, that framework may be made of straw, sticks, or bricks depending on the importance of internal controls in the culture of the organization.

 Component 1: Control Environment

-The Control Environment deals with whether or not all levels of the organization are committed to high levels of integrity and demonstrate those values in their day to day work.
-Next, is there a structure of responsibility and authority at the organization?
+The Control Environment deals with whether all levels of the organization are committed to high levels of integrity and demonstrate those values in their day-to-day work.
+Next, is there a structure of responsibility and authority in the organization?
 This involves everything from authorizing spending based on a pre-determined signatory authorization policy to periodic employee and program performance reviews by appropriate levels of management.
 Senior management and the board set the “tone at the top” and communicate expectations for the rest of the organization.
 Organizational processes are evaluated in light of those expectations and variances to be reviewed and realigned in a timely basis with board oversight.